nickmcintyre/ipycc/README.md

 # jupy5
-> A library for creative coding in Python using Jupyter
+> A Python package for creative coding in Jupyter

-This library makes it easy to explore creative coding in Python using Jupyter notebooks.
+This package makes it easy to explore creative coding in Python using Jupyter notebooks.
 Its design is heavily inspired by [p5.js](https://github.com/processing/p5.js) and [Turtle graphics](https://docs.python.org/3/library/turtle.html) from the Python standard library.

 ## Turtles
 A light blue square with a smaller square outlined in green at its center.
 The square is drawn one side at a time.